 Borrowing the name from his grandfather’s winery, Buck began planting Madonna Vineyards with a mix of varietals he expected would do well in Carneros.

-While the primary focus of Mont St. John Cellars today is pinot noir, cabernet sauvignon, and chardonnay - planted in 22, 12 and 74 acre blocks, respectively - Buck also has eight acres of riesling, nine each of gewurztraminer, and sauvignon blanc.
+While the primary focus of Mont St. John Cellars today is pinot noir, cabernet sauvignon, and chardonnay - planted in 22-, 12- and 74-acre blocks, respectively - Buck also has eight acres of Riesling, nine each of Gewürztraminer, and sauvignon blanc.
 And two acres of muscat canelli - for a total of 136 acres of vines on the 160-acre tract.

 Considering the shallow soils of Carneros and the cool breezes and fog borne by the Bay, Buck decided to dry farm the vineyards.
 He is one of the few Carneros growers who uses no sprays or pesticides on his vines.

 The vines aren’t trellised, but rather are tied to the stake in a shape of a basket.
 With a lower crop yield, trellises aren’t needed to support the weight of the grapes.

 Dry farming on shallow soil stresses the vines, producing small berries with concentrated flavors and intense aromas, Buck points out.

 “I’ve been here a long time,” he continues.
 “Because I purchased the land nearly two decades ago the debt on it is nil.
 So I can farm the way I want.”

 “The only water I use Mother Nature gives me.
 I work the soil well to get rid of the weeds.
 You don’t want them using up any of the water in the soil.”

 “Dry farming forces the vine to spread its roots out.
 That stress makes for more intense fruit and lower crop tonnage.”

 “During the summer, the lingering fog makes for cooler growing conditions.
 During the winter months, it doesn’t get as cold.
 SO, we generally have earlier bud break.”